+Curious about starting a blog using WordPress and becoming a successful blogger?
 When family and friends learn that I now work online full-time, they often ask me how to start a blog and make money online.
 After explaining the process of starting a blog a few dozen times, I thought it would be much easier to document a step-by-step guide on how to become a blogger.
-Fortunately, the steps are the same whether you are learning how to start a fashion blog, food blog, mommy blog, or business blog, among others.
+Fortunately, setting up a blog is cheap and the steps are the same whether you are learning how to start a fashion, food, lifestyle, music, sports, or business blog.

 Decide What To Blog About

 Which Blogging Platform To Use

 A majority of blogs on the internet are made using the free WordPress blogging platform.
 A blogging platform or CMS helps manage your content, images, and design.
 WordPress is the best in terms of being simple, reliable, and flexible.
 It is so easy to use that nearly 100 million websites use WordPress and hosting companies offer “1-Click Blog Installation” features specifically for new bloggers who want to install WordPress.
 Without any HTML or technical knowledge, you can build your own blog and customize it with different free themes (designs), layouts, plugins, and features.

 On the other hand, you may want to learn how to start a blog for free using Blogger, Tumblr, Wix or Weebly.
 If you intend on making any money blogging online, I can tell you that starting a free blog is the wrong decision.
 Let me explain why “free” is not actually free.

 - You can’t have your own domain.
 This site, Yahoo.com, Google.com and CNN.com have their own domains.
 With a self-hosted blog, you can pick any available domain name you want and register it.
 However, if you choose to start a blog on Blogger.com or Tumblr.com, your website’s URL will look like YourSite.Blogger.com or YourSite.Tumblr.com.
 Imagine if you had to go to Yahoo.Blogger.com – what would you think?
 Credible or easy to remember?
 Would you share that “blog” with your family and friends?